dnsimple/dnsimple-support/content/articles/reactivate-subscription.md

 When you unsubscribe, or your account was [closed due to non-payment](/articles/account-suspended/), all of your domains and records remain in your account.
 You can reactivate your subscription and start using DNSimple's services again at any time.

-When your account is deactivated, [WHOIS privacy](/articles/whois-privacy/) and [domain auto-renewal](/articles/domain-auto-renewal/) are immediately disabled.
+When your account is deactivated, [WHOIS privacy](/articles/whois-privacy/), [domain auto-renewal](/articles/domain-auto-renewal/), and [email forwarding](/articles/email-forwarding/) are immediately disabled.
 If you want to use these features, you'll need to manually re-activate them.

 <warning>
 If you subscribed to DNSimple in the past, you've already enjoyed our 30-day trial. **Reactivating your subscription will not grant you another free trial**.